-- Pull the soft tubing off the hooked part of the hearing aid by holding on to the tubing with one hand and the hook of the aid with the other, and tugging gently.
-Don't pull the tubing out of the earmould as you won't get it back in again. - Wash the earmould (with its tubing still in place) in warm, soapy water.
+Pull the soft tubing off the hooked part of the hearing aid by holding on to the tubing with one hand and the hook of the aid with the other, and tugging gently.
+Don't pull the tubing out of the earmould as you won't get it back in again.

+Wash the earmould (with its tubing still in place) in warm, soapy water.
 Use a nailbrush or a vent cleaner (or both) to remove any wax.
 Rinse it well, blow down the tubing to get the water out and leave it to dry overnight.
 Then push the tubing back on to the hearing aid.

-The picture on the left (below) shows the earmould put back the wrong way round.
-Make sure that the curve of the earmould goes the same way as the curve of your hearing aid, as shown in the picture on the right.
+The first picture below shows the earmould put back the wrong way round.
+Make sure that the curve of the earmould goes the same way as the curve of your hearing aid, as shown in the second picture below.